-23.1 Workplace health and safety is the responsibility of the Company as per provincial Occupational Health and Safety legislation.
-It shall be the responsibility of the Company.

-- (1) to provide employment and places of employment which are safe and healthful for the Employees; - (2) to provide and use safety devices and safeguards, and adopt and use practices, means, methods, operations and processes, which are reasonably adequate to render such employment and places of employment safe and healthful; - (3) to do every other thing reasonably necessary to protect the life, safety and health of Employees; and - (4) to not require or permit any Employee to enter into or be in any employment or places of employment which are not safe and healthful.

-23.2 The Company and Employees shall comply with all governing provincial Occupational Health and Safety legislation in the province in which the production is taking place and with the Code of Practice of this Local.

-- 23.3 No representative of the Company nor any Employee shall: - (1) remove, displace, damage, destroy or carry off any safety device, safeguard, notice or warning furnished for the use of Employees in any employment or places of employment; - (2) interfere with the use of any method or process adopted for the protection of any Employee in such employment or places of employment.

-23.4 Rigid observance of safety regulations must be adhered to and failure of any Employee to follow safety rules and regulations can lead to disciplinary action including discharge; however, no Employee shall be discharged or otherwise disciplined for refusing to work on a job that exposes the individual to clear and present danger to life or limb.
+- 23.1 Ensuring workplace health and safety is the responsibility of the Company.
+The Company shall: - (1) provide employment and places of employment which are safe and healthful for the Employees; - (2) provide and use safety devices and safeguards, and adopt and use practices, means, methods, operations and processes, which are reasonably adequate to render such employment and places of employment safe and healthful; - (3) do every other thing reasonably necessary to protect the life, safety and health of Employees; and - (4) not require or permit any Employee to enter into or be in any employment or places of employment which are not safe and healthful. - 23.2 The Company and Employees shall comply with all governing provincial Occupational Health and Safety legislation in the province in which the production is taking place and in a manner consistent with the Union's Code of Practice. - 23.3 No representative of the Company nor any Employee shall: - (1) remove, displace, damage, destroy or carry off any safety device, safeguard, notice or warning furnished for the use of Employees in any employment or places of employment; - (2) interfere with the use of any method or process adopted for the protection of any Employee in such employment or places of employment. - 23.4 Rigid observance of safety regulations must be adhered to and failure of any Employee to follow safety rules and regulations can lead to disciplinary action including discharge; however, no Employee shall be discharged or otherwise disciplined for refusing to work on a job that exposes the individual to clear and present danger to life or limb.
 No set of safety regulations, however, can comprehensively cover all possible unsafe practices of working.
-The Company and the Union therefore undertake to promote, in every way possible, the realization of the responsibility of the individual Employees with regard to preventing accidents to the Employees themselves or their fellow Employees.
+The Company and the Union therefore undertake to promote, in every way possible, the realization of the responsibility of the individual Employees with a view to preventing workplace accidents.